-Children who do not meet attendance requirements will lose VPK funding.
+• Children who do not meet attendance requirements will lose VPK funding.
 The child may be allowed to remain in the classroom but will be required to pay full tuition.

-Vacation: Children can take one week's vacation each year after completing one full calendar year.
+Vacation: Families can take one week's vacation each school calendar year (July 1st through June 30) after completing one full calendar year.
 Tuition will be charged at 1/2 the normal rate for that week.
 Written notice is required at least one week prior to the planned vacation.